LiliaFramework/Lilia/documentation/docs/libraries/lia.config.md

 **Purpose**

 Retrieves the current value of a config entry.
 If unset, returns the stored default or the provided fallback.
+Color tables are converted to `Color` objects automatically.

 **Parameters**